tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 | **Animation material base** : base animation material.
 | **Frame rate** : frame rate of baked animation.
 | **Make squared texture** : rounding texture size.
+| **Transition mode** : allows you to preview the transition from one animation to another in the editor.
 | **Add normal texture** : add normal texture.

 **Compression type:**